sfu-discourse-lab/MDA-OnlineRegisters/README.md

 * eigenvalues.csv

 This csv contains the unrotated eigenvalues which were calculated based on the correlation matrix of normalised feature frequencies.

+* factor_analysis.r

+The r script containing the commands for conducting factor analysis (multi-dimensional analysis) and other statistics as described in the related publication.

 * factorScores.csv

 This csv contains the factor scores of a three factor solution for each of the individual texts in the dataset.
 The first column contains the file names.